 - ML innovations to default risk prediction and the development of new products.

 - Customer experience innovations using AI and ML techniques and digital platforms.

 The successful candidate with be jointly supervised by Professor Donal McKillop and myself.
 Donal has published extensively on credit unions including work on their ownership structure, governance, regulatory change, capital adjustment and merger and acquisition behavior.
 Donal is currently Director of Centre for Not-for-profit and Public-sector Research (CNPR) at Queen’s University and Chair of the Chairperson of the Credit Union CEO Forum (CU CEO Forum.ie).

 The goal of this project is to achieve output with significant impact for the industry partner.
 The successful candidate will liaise closely with key industry stakeholders and have direct industry experience via a work placement.

 The position is fully funded by a CAST studentship fro the Northern Ireland Department of the Economy (DfE).

 The value of a DfE studentship for UK domiciled students the value of an award includes the cost of approved fees as well as maintenance support.
 In academic year 2020-2021 the basic rate of maintenance support for a Research Studentship is £15,285 (tax-free) while the basic rate of maintenance support for a Taught Studentship is £7,643.
 For non-domiciled UK candidate please read the eligibility criteria for DfE studentships here.

-- Candidates who can demonstrate at least 1 years highly relevant work experience. will also be considered. o relevant work experience might include work in one of the following areas: a. advanced statistical analysis b. machine learning and AI c. predictive analytics d. natural language processing e. advanced data visualisation
+- Relevant work experience might include work in one of the following areas: a. advanced statistical analysis b. machine learning and AI c. predictive analytics d. natural language processing e. advanced data visualisation

 - Proficiency in one or more program languages, such as R or Python or equivalent.